Facets-cloud/InCa/README.md

 Being an open-source project, Infrastructure as Catalog (InCa) thrives on community contributions.
 Whether you're enhancing the existing FacetsCore implementation, introducing a new flavor, improving documentation, or reporting bugs, your input is invaluable.
-Dive into our [./GUIDELINE.md](./GUIDELINE.md) for guidelines on how to be a part of this revolutionary project.
+Dive into our [GUIDELINES.md](GUIDELINES.md) for guidelines on how to be a part of this project.

 By documenting the architecture and promoting platform engineering, Infrastructure as Catalog (InCa) fosters